sddabir/Email-Spam-Classifier-Project/README.md

 # Steps to Reproduce

-Download and Prepare Data: Download examples of spam and ham from Apache SpamAssassin's public datasets.
-Unzip the datasets and familiarize yourself with the data format.
+Download and Prepare Data: Downloaded examples of spam and ham from Apache SpamAssassin's public datasets.
+Unzipped the datasets and got familiarized with the data format.

 Data Splitting: Split the datasets into a training set and a test set.
 This ensures that our model is evaluated on unseen data, helping to assess its generalization performance.

-Data Preparation Pipeline: Write a data preparation pipeline to convert each email into a feature vector.
+Data Preparation Pipeline: Wrote a data preparation pipeline to convert each email into a feature vector.
 The pipeline will transform emails into sparse vectors indicating the presence or absence of each possible word.
 Various preprocessing steps such as stripping off email headers, converting text to lowercase, removing punctuation, replacing URLs and numbers, and performing stemming may be applied.

-Model Training and Evaluation: Train different classifiers using the prepared data and evaluate their performance.
-Experiment with various models such as Logistic Regression, Random Forest, Support Vector Machine (SVM), etc.
+Model Training and Evaluation: Trained different classifiers using the prepared data and evaluate their performance.
+Experimented with various models such as Logistic Regression, Random Forest, Support Vector Machine (SVM), etc.

-Fine-tuning: Fine-tune the selected model(s) by adjusting hyperparameters to optimize performance.
-Grid search or randomized search techniques can be used for hyperparameter tuning.
+Fine-tuning: Fine-tuned the selected model(s) by adjusting hyperparameters to optimize performance.
+Used grid search or randomized search techniques for hyperparameter tuning.

-Model Evaluation: Evaluate the final model(s) using appropriate evaluation metrics such as accuracy, precision, recall, and F1-score.
-Pay close attention to both precision (the ratio of correctly predicted spam emails to the total predicted spam emails) and recall (the ratio of correctly predicted spam emails to the total actual spam emails) to ensure a balanced performance.
+Model Evaluation: Evaluated the final model(s) using appropriate evaluation metrics such as accuracy, precision, recall, and F1-score.
+Pid close attention to both precision (the ratio of correctly predicted spam emails to the total predicted spam emails) and recall (the ratio of correctly predicted spam emails to the total actual spam emails) to ensure a balanced performance.

 # Results